busse/busse.github.io/_posts/2024-05-04-child-in-a-democracy-2016.md

 > Black and white photograph of a child wearing a VR headset, reaching in their game while in real life Dorothea Lange's Children in a Democracy can be seen on the wall.

 I sometimes meditate on this photo.
 My history with Lange's _Children in a Democracy_ is a topic for a future post.
-For now, this is appropos for the first "daily" post here.
+For now, this is apropos for the first "daily" post here.

 ## Full Image